 To our great relief, our preconceived notions turned out to be accurate, and the photographs that the Fuji X-E1 produces continue to leave us quite impressed.

-The colors are deep and brilliant without being too saturated, and each picture is packed with incredible information.
-The new 18-55mm f/2.8-4 kit lens is not your average kit lens either; this lens’s quality build and outstanding performance make it an excellent choice for everyday use.
+The colors are deep and brilliant without being too saturated, and each picture is packed with great information.
+The new 18-55mm f/2.8-4 kit lens is not your average kit lens either; its quality build and outstanding performance make it an excellent choice for everyday use.

 The default setting is to shoot in Provia, but if you have a scene with vivid colors that you want to highlight, Velvia is an excellent option to go with instead.